June 2, 2020 - Virtual – United Nations (UNITAR)

 Deliverables and Impact

 As WPE expands, a key strategic goal for 2019-2020 is to develop better metrics to measure its impact, both quantitatively and qualitatively.
 WPE invites Goldman School students to carry out an impact study for their new School Pantry program, which particularly supports local mothers and their families.
 WPE needs a study of impact to scale and share its groundbreaking model, and to pivot strategy if appropriate.

 The University of California, Berkeley’s team’s research will help refine WPE’s programs to serve thousands of more people in need with efficiency and heart, enabling a sustainable, replicable model to create systemic change.
-Deliverables of this study will include a written report for WPE on the results of the impact study that can be published online and an oral presentation in the spring to WPE featuring project results and recommendations.
+Deliverables of this study will include a written report for WPE on the results of the impact study that will be published by the United Nations (UNITAR) and an oral presentation in the spring to WPE featuring project results and recommendations.